Gelada Baboon by Brian Field.

 The driest time of the year is usually October to March.
 This is the best time to visit, especially October-November when it is usually sunny but relatively cool and many flowers bloom in the highlands.
 The peak rainy season is normally July to September.

-Birds of the Horn of Africa by N Redman et al. Helm, 2009.
+Birds of the Horn of Africa by N Redman et al. Helm, 2016 (Revised and Expanded Edition).

 Birds of Africa south of the Sahara by I Sinclair and P Ryan.
 C Struik, 2011 (Second Edition).